First-Year Writing Program Resources

 Boise State University is pleased to serve an increasingly diverse population of students and is committed to bringing together students, faculty, staff, and community members of different language backgrounds.
 This linguistic diversity enhances the environment for learning and at the same time presents challenges for us as we seek to understand multiple perspectives and uses of language.
 The English Language Support Programs Web site provides an introduction to the program at BSU and some helpful resources.

-These tutorials, designed and produced collaboratively by the faculty at Albertsons Library and the Writing Program, are designed to help you with aspects of your research, such as choosing a topic .
-You can also find the tutorials on youtube.
+The PoWeR e-textbook, designed and produced collaboratively by the faculty at Albertsons Library and the Writing Program, are designed to help you with aspects of your research, such as the inquiry process.